Aliwee/BirthdayGifts/README.md

 ----------------Update: 2017/10/17------------------

 Made some progress!
-Now add a release date counter and a preload function using PxLoader.
+Now add a release date counter and a preload function using PxLoader.js and soundManager2.js.

+----------------Update: 2017/11/04------------------

+Finished all the coding work, created a prototype!
+All I need to do next is drawing, which is much easier for me.
+Almost there!